 During winter in cold states, deep basins will run out of sufficient oxygen to support vegetation and food.
 Therefore crappie, constantly in search of resources, will push into the shallows well before they stage for the spawn.
 Because they also spawn in the shallows, don’t be surprised to find them in these same areas throughout this time.

-It’s no secret that crappie love cover.
+It’s no secret that crappie love cover, and this holds especially true during spring crappie fishing.
 When they are in the shallows, you’ll find them in brush and weeds.
 Look for pencil weeds, cattails, and fallen trees along the shoreline.
 Most importantly, during this time of year, look for warm water.

 Often times, you can find them along the shore – in back bays and channels, where warm water and adequate cover is almost always located.
 In these areas, search for crappie along big weed beds and brush on the banks.
 Throw next to shore and go shallow.